 More on his background and perspective on equity

-Jeff Horton is an assistant Superintendent living in Duluth, Minnesota who is passionate about promoting equity and diversity in the world of education.
+Jeff Horton is an educator currently serving as Superintendent of the GFW Public Schools who is passionate about promoting equity and diversity in the world of education.

 Learn more about Jeff’s vision for the future of education

 Having worked in education for many years, Jeff Horton Duluth knows how important representation is, especially in the classroom.
 Students learn best when they can relate to their teachers and develop a connection with them, and Jeff wants to ensure that the staff and faculty in educational institutions better reflect the student population that they’re serving.

 It’s also helped take education from a straight and narrow discipline and expanded it to include more ways for people to learn and educate themselves and others.
 Technology is also bridging the gap for students with disabilities to be better able to connect with and absorb the educational material.
 He knows that an engaged student is a good student, and if we can work to increase the students’ engagement, we can also improve their learning.

 To glean more insight on Jeff Horton Duluth and the work he’s done in equity and thought leadership in education, check out his blog page!